top of page

 While keeping them contained is critical, keeping predators out is equally crucial.
 Ensure any openings are small enough that predators such as coyotes, wolves, and bears can’t easily enter.

+For more Common Goat and How to Keep Them Away check out our comprehensive article.
 A secure shelter to protect your herd from predators is especially important if your goats are away from the farm such as being rented out to clear brush (goatscaping).

 Easy Access for Cleaning and Maintenance